missnadia/missnadia.github.io/_posts/2018-09-21-routing_and_nested_resources.markdown

 and the second requirement is satisfied by passing the `@comment` instance variable set as `@comment = @course.comments.find(params[:id])` as the second parameter.

-after the requirements of both route helpers are met, my application can now successfuly link to the "Edit Comment" page and submit, update, and save `@comment.comment`.
+after the requirements of both route helpers are met, my application can now successfuly link to the "Edit Comment" page and edit, update, and save `@comment.comment`.